I was surprised. Maybe more than surprised…slightly shocked, perhaps?

 If we don’t obey the Bible and love other people, the world won’t be able to see a difference in us.

 And neither will the church.

-Since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart (1 Peter 1:22).
+Since you have purified your souls in obedience to the truth for a sincere love of the brothers and sisters, fervently love one another from the heart.
+(1 Peter 1:22 NASB)